Stephen Strasburg: Draft and minor leagues

-Minor leagues

 Strasburg made his professional debut on October 16, 2009, starting for the Phoenix Desert Dogs in the Arizona Fall League at Phoenix Municipal Stadium.
 He was selected to play in the league's Rising Stars Showcase, but was unable to participate due to a minor neck injury.
 He also won Pitcher of the Week honors for the week of November 2, 2009 and led the AFL with four wins.
 Before the 2010 season started, Baseball America named Strasburg as the top pitching prospect, and the second-best overall prospect behind Jason Heyward.

 Strasburg was assigned to the Harrisburg Senators of the Class AA Eastern League for the start of the 2010 season.
 There was so much anticipation and hype surrounding Strasburg that there were about 70 credentialed media members in attendance at his April 11, 2010 debut, and ESPN nationally broadcast portions of the game.
 He won his Senators debut against the Altoona Curve, allowing four hits and four runs (one earned), while striking out eight batters in five innings.
 During his first home start on April 16, he yielded two hits and an unearned run with three strikeouts in 2 1/3 innings in a loss to the New Britain Rock Cats, one where his innings were limited due to a rain delay.
 Harrisburg set an attendance record in Strasburg's home debut with 7,895 fans.
 He completed his Class AA stint with a 1.64 ERA while striking out 27 and walking six in 22 innings.

 On May 4, 2010, he was promoted to the Syracuse Chiefs of the Class AAA International League.
 In his first game with the Chiefs, he pitched six scoreless innings, striking out six batters while allowing one hit and one walk.
 That game drew 13,766 fans—the highest attendance in the 135-year history of baseball in Syracuse.
 In his second start, Strasburg was removed after pitching six no-hit innings.
 He finished his minor league stint with an overall record of 7–2, an ERA of 1.30, 65 strikeouts and 13 walks in 55 1/3 innings, and a walks plus hits per inning pitched (WHIP) ratio of 0.80.